hemgenix_Logo

 To report SUSPECTED ADVERSE REACTIONS, contact the CSL Behring Pharmacovigilance Department at 1-866-915-6958 or FDA at 1-800-FDA-1088 or www.fda.gov/medwatch.

 References: 1.
+Data on file.
+Available from CSL Behring as DOF HGX-010 2.
 Liras A, Segovia C, Gabán AS.
 Advanced therapies for the treatment of hemophilia: future perspectives.
 Orphanet J Rare Dis.
-2012;7:97. doi:10.1186/1750-1172-7-97 2.
+2012;7:97. doi:10.1186/1750-1172-7-97 3.
 Mannucci PM.
 Hemophilia therapy: the future has begun.
 Haematologica.
-2020;105(3):545-553. doi:10.3324/haematol.2019.232132 3.
-Srivastava A, Santagostino E, Dougall A, et al; WFH Guidelines for the Management of Hemophilia panelists and co-authors.
-WFH Guidelines for the Management of Hemophilia, 3rd edition.
+2020;105(3):545-553. doi:10.3324/haematol.2019.232132 4.
+Srivastava A, Santagostino E, Dougall A, et al. WFH Guidelines for the Management of Hemophilia, 3rd edition.
 Haemophilia.
-2020;26(suppl 6):1-158. doi:10.1111/hae.14046 4.
-What is hemophilia?
+2020;26(suppl 6):1-158. doi:10.1111/hae.14046 5.
+About hemophilia.
 Centers for Disease Control and Prevention.
-Updated July 17, 2020.
-Accessed March 7, 2022. https://www.cdc.gov/ncbddd/hemophilia/facts.html 5.
+May 15, 2024.
+Accessed November 20, 2024. https://www.cdc.gov/hemophilia/about/ 6.
 Iorio A, Stonebraker JS, Chambost H, et al. Establishing the prevalence and prevalence at birth of hemophilia in males: a meta-analytic approach using national registries.
 Ann Intern Med.
-2019;171(8):540-546. doi:10.7326/M19-1208 6.
-A new study of hemophilia occurrence finds many more cases in the United States.
-Centers for Disease Control and Prevention.
-Reviewed August 8, 2022.
-Accessed January 18, 2023. https://www.cdc.gov/ncbddd/hemophilia/features/keyfinding-hemophilia-occurrence-US.html 7.
+2019;171(8):540-546. doi:10.7326/M19-1208 7.
 Learn more about hemophilia B. The Coalition for Hemophilia B. Accessed March 7, 2022. https://www.hemob.org/about-hemophilia-b 8.
-Pipe SW, van der Valk P, Verhamme P, et al. Long-term bleeding protection, sustained FIX activity, reduction of FIX consumption and safety of hemophilia B gene therapy: results from the HOPE-B trial 3 years after administration of a single dose of etranacogene dezaparvovec in adult patients with severe or moderately severe hemophilia B. Abstract presented at: 65th American Society of Hematology Annual Meeting; December 9-12, 2023; San Diego, CA. 9.
-Data on file.
-Available from CSL Behring as DOF ETZ-001.
-10. Tice JA, Walton S, Herce-Hagiwara B, et al; Institute for Clinical and Economic Review.
+Pipe SW; on behalf of the HOPE-B investigators.
+The phase 3 HOPE-B trial shows 4-year durability of sustained near-normal FIX activity, bleed protection and favourable safety in adults with severe or moderately severe haemophilia B. Presented at: 18th Annual Congress of the European Association for Haemophilia and Allied Disorders; February 4-7, 2025; Milan, Italy.
+9. Tice JA, Walton S, Herce-Hagiwara B, et al; Institute for Clinical and Economic Review.
 Gene Therapy for Hemophilia B and An Update on Gene Therapy for Hemophilia A: Effectiveness and Value.
 Final evidence report.
 December 22, 2022.
-Accessed March 6, 2023. https://icer.org/wp-content/uploads/2022/12/ICER-Hemophilia-Policy-Recommendations-122222.pdf
+Accessed November 20, 2024. https://icer.org/wp-content/uploads/2022/12/ICER-Hemophilia-Policy-Recommendations-122222.pdf

 HEMGENIX is manufactured by uniQure Inc. and distributed by CSL Behring LLC.